 Information relating to branch operations

-This information is highly relevant to the front line team.
+This information is highly relevant to the front-line team.
 It can be stored in a “products and services” area, or in “banking services”.
-It’s a good idea to test the intranet system with staff to find out where they’re most likely to look for particular information before rolling out the software company-wide.
+It’s a clever idea to test the intranet system with staff to find out where they’re most likely to look for information before rolling out the software company-wide.